 Concrete and Asphalt

 Those concrete sidewalks are some of the hardest surfaces you can run on—followed closely by asphalt.
-The sheer force at which your feet strike concrete or asphalt can cause shin splints and stress fractures.
+The sheer (repeated) force at which your feet strike concrete or asphalt can cause shin splints and stress fractures.

-But still, the benefits of treadmill running are clear: It’s a great time saver and a great resource in inclement weather.
+But still, the benefits of treadmill running are clear: It’s a great time saver and resource in inclement weather.
 Attempting to run your mileage too fast or doing so in bad weather can both cause illness and injury.

 On the upside, running on a beach is a very efficient cardiovascular workout, the surface is soft on joints, and you can take a dip in the water after the run.
 Despite the beauty though, running on the sand can be brutal on ankles, shins, and knees.

-Dirt, gravel and grass are perhaps the most natural running surfaces.
+Dirt, gravel, and grass are perhaps the most natural running surfaces.
 But that hardly means it’s without risk.
 Trail running requires constant, heightened attention.
 One misstep can result in a broken bone or a life-threatening fall.
 Every trail offers unique challenges, but most will provide their fair share of tree roots, divots, rocks, and ledges.